 1 tsp vegetarian Worcestershire sauce*

-1. Grate the cheese and place all apart from a small handful in a bowl along with the egg yolk, stout, English mustard and vegetarian Worcestershire sauce.
+1. Grate the cheese and place in a bowl along with the egg yolk, stout, English mustard and vegetarian Worcestershire sauce.
 Stir well and put to one side.

-2. Put a grill on a high heat and toast the bread in a toaster before spreading evenly with the cheese mixture.
-Sprinkle over the remaining cheese and place both slices on a baking tray.
-Place under the hot grill for 1-2 minutes or until the cheese has started to bubble and brown.
+2. Put a grill on a high heat and toast the bread in a toaster before spooning and squashing the cheese mixture onto each slice liberally.
+Place the slices on a baking tray and under the hot grill for 1-2 minutes or until the cheese has started to bubble and brown.
 Serve immediately.

 *Most brands of Worcestershire sauce regretably not vegetarian as they contain fish so always check the label.
 I used a vegan brand in this recipe called Biona.